 Don't make deposits of income earned during the marriage into non-marital accounts.
 Income earned during marriage is usually considered marital property.
 Depositing that income into non-marital accounts can result in "commingling."
 When that happens, the non-marital account is no longer considered separate property.

-Don't open a joint bank account with non-marital funds, even if you intend to keep track of which portion is separate.
-It's much more prudent to maintain separate accounts if you wish to keep non-marital assets separate.
+Don't open a joint bank account with non-marital funds.
+It's much more prudent to maintain separate accounts for non-marital assets.